This information will help you get ready for your procedure with the Anesthesia Pain Service at MSK.

 When it’s time for your procedure, a member of your care team will help you onto the procedure table.
 They’ll help you move so you’re in the right position for your procedure.

-Next, your pain healthcare provider will use fluoroscopy (a type of x-ray) or an ultrasound machine to find the place for the injection.
+Next, your pain healthcare provider will find the place for the injection.
+They will use fluoroscopy (a type of X-ray) or an ultrasound machine.
 They’ll put paper drapes over the area and clean it with a tinted cleaning solution.

 Most people get an injection (shot) of local anesthetic.
 Local anesthetic is medicine to numb an area of your body.
 The shot will feel like a tiny pinprick and then a burning sensation.